octokit/plugin-rest-endpoint-methods.js/docs/actions/listJobsForWorkflowRun.md

 # List jobs for a workflow run

 Lists jobs for a workflow run.
+You can use parameters to narrow the list of results.
+For more information about using parameters, see [Parameters](https://docs.github.com/rest/guides/getting-started-with-the-rest-api#parameters).

 Anyone with read access to the repository can use this endpoint.

-If the repository is private you must use an access token with the `repo` scope.
-GitHub Apps must have the `actions:read` permission to use this endpoint.
-You can use parameters to narrow the list of results.
-For more information about using parameters, see [Parameters](https://docs.github.com/rest/overview/resources-in-the-rest-api#parameters).
+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint with a private repository.

 ```js
 octokit.rest.actions.listJobsForWorkflowRun({